-Agility can be lost in organisations when the wrong people make the wrong choices, taking too much time.
+Most agility is lost in organisations when the wrong people make the wrong choices, taking too much time.
+Hence agile governance is also at the core of an agile organisation.

-- Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)
+- How have you defined and built the governance needed in your agile organisation? - How have you supported and maintained the agile governance approach? - What have you learned, what have you achieved, what innovation have you applied in your organisation? - Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)